 Admire The Captains’ Mansions of Hydra

-Many sea captains lived on the island of Hydra and their handsome salaries allowed them to build lavish mansions, many of which were donated to various organizations that continue to maintain them.
+Many sea captains lived on the island of Hydra, and their handsome salaries allowed them to build lavish mansions, many of which were donated to various organizations that maintain them.

-As you enter the harbor area, to the left you’ll find the Tsamadou Mansion.
-A section of The Athens School of Fine Arts is housed in The Tombazis Mansion and the former mansion of Lazaros and George Kountouriotis is part of the National Museum of History.
+As you enter the harbor area, you’ll find the Tsamadou Mansion to the left.
+A section of The Athens School of Fine Arts is housed in The Tombazis Mansion.
+The former mansion of Lazaros and George Kountouriotis is part of the National Museum of History.

 Attend the Miaoulia Festival

-There are various areas on the island to enjoy the festival but it’s mostly around the main village.
-If you’re unable to attend the entire festival, check the schedule and plan your itinerary so you’re able to see as many unique events as possible.
+There are various areas on the island to enjoy the festival, but it’s mostly around the main village.
+If you cannot attend the entire festival, check the schedule and plan your itinerary so you can see as many unique events as possible.
 The festival is free!

 Kick Back at Hydronetta Beach Cafe

 You could say that Hydronetta Beach Cafe is extraordinary.
-It’s certainly unlike any ordinary cafe!
-For one, how many cafes have you been to where you can walk down a few steps and be swimming in the Mediterranean Sea?
+It’s certainly unlike any ordinary cafe and spending an afternoon is one of the best things to do in Hydra!
+For one, how many cafes have you been to where you can walk down a few steps and swim in the Mediterranean Sea?

-For a caffeine jolt before you head out on the day’s adventure, try The Freddo Cappuccino.
-Afternoons in Hydra get very hot and Hydronetta is a great place to relax in the breeze while sipping a famous peach Daiquiri.
+For a caffeine jolt before you head out on the day’s adventure, try a Freddo Cappuccino.
+Afternoons in Hydra get very hot, and Hydronetta is a great place to relax in the breeze while sipping a famous peach Daiquiri.

 - Location: Mandrakiou-Molou, Idra, Hydra Town 18040

-- Cost: Prices vary depending on what you order but the price range is anywhere from €4 for a drink and €35 for a delicacy.
+- Cost: Prices vary depending on what you order, but the price range ranges from €4 for a drink to €35 for a delicacy.

 Catch a Show at Hydrama Theatre & Arts Centre

-One of the best ways to experience Greek culture is through theater and The Hydrama Theatre showcases modern theatrical and dance performances in a stunning venue on a plot of land overlooking the sea.
+One of the best ways to experience Greek culture is through theater.
+The Hydrama Theatre showcases modern theatrical and dance performances in a stunning venue on a plot of land overlooking the sea.